brendanc490/WebVR-Test-Patterns/Custom/README.md

 ### Selecting Multiple Patterns
 To select multiple patterns, check all of the desired checkboxes under ***Pattern List***.
 **The order that the patterns are selected in will be the display order!**
-The current pattern can be rotated through using the up or down arrows on the keyboard.
+The current pattern can be rotated through using the up or down arrows on the keyboard or the buttons on the left and right controllers.

 ### Displaying the Desired Pattern
 To display the pattern, hit the ***VR*** button in the bottom right hand corner.